yyypsycheguy/VGGT-Sonata/readme.md

 # modify this as well
 target = "chair"
 ```
-into the furniture you would like to track, that is in the view of the camera and in the proposed categories of Sonata.
+Also modify into the furniture you would like to track, that is in the view of the camera and in the proposed categories of Sonata.